gautemo/Gaute-Meek-Olsen/src/dev-blog/environment-variables-vue.md

 Sometimes you want your app to behave differently in local development and production.
 Maybe they should point to a different backend or use different API keys.
 Vue has very good documentation about it, [Modes and Environment Variables](https://cli.vuejs.org/guide/mode-and-env.html#environment-variables).
 But I will try to keep it shorter, for the use I often need.

-You can create differently `.env` files at the root of your project.
+You can create different `.env` files at the root of your project.

 ![project structure](./assets/environment-variables-vue.png)